Sheema Kalbasi

-Sheema Kalbasi (Persian: شیما کلباسی; born November 20, 1972, in Tehran, Iran) is an Iranian-Danish-American poet and writer who addresses issues of feminism, war, refugees, human rights, and freedom of expression.
+Sheema Kalbasi (Persian: شیما کلباسی; born November 20, 1972, in Tehran, Iran) is an Iranian, Danish, and American poet who addresses issues of feminism, war, refugees, human rights, and freedom of expression.
 She is also a filmmaker focusing on women's issues and activism for women's rights, minority rights, children's rights, and refugees' rights.
 Kalbasi grew up in the Middle East, South Asia, and Europe, and now makes her home in the United States.

 Biography

-Sheema Kalbasi is a poet, literary translator, and humanitarian whose work has garnered international recognition.
+Sheema Kalbasi is a poet, multi-genre writer, literary translator, and humanitarian whose work has garnered international recognition.
 She has taught refugee children and worked with organizations such as the UNHCR, the Center for Refugees in Pakistan, and UNA Denmark.
 In Denmark, she also trained and served as a defense soldier.

 Her poetry has been anthologized and translated into over twenty languages, earning critical acclaim.
 In 2012, Canadian Senator LGen (Ret.) the Hon.
 Roméo Dallaire concluded a speech on the situation in Iran by reciting excerpts from her poem, Hezbollah.
 A winner of Harvest International, the poem has also been anthologized and published amongst others in The Forbidden: Poems from Iran and its Exiles, the Atlanta Review, and Iranian and Diasporic Literature in the 21st Century: A Critical Study by Dr. Daniel Grassian.
 In 2025, Sheema Kalbasi was named one of the top ten influential American poets of the 21st century, alongside Joy Harjo, Ada Limón, and Tracy K. Smith, in To Write of This Country and Reckon with America through Contemporary Women Poets by Dr. Thayer Wescott.
 Her poem The Passenger was selected by invitation for performance at the Tribute World Trade Center in New York in 2008.
 In 2016, her poems Possession and Dancing Tango were adapted into an art song for mezzo-soprano and piano and performed at Old Dominion University in Virginia.
-Kalbasi’s poetry and translations have been incorporated into academic curricula worldwide, adapted into short films, and set to music for soprano and piano trio compositions.
+Kalbasi's poetry and translations have been incorporated into academic curricula worldwide, adapted into short films, and set to music for soprano and piano trio compositions.
 A notable performance of a composition based on her work took place at the Smithsonian National Museum.
-Her poem Refuge, originally featured in her poetry collection Spoon and Shrapnel, was selected for inclusion in the 2026 Pushcart Prize anthology.
+Her essay "How Iran's 'Woman, Life, Freedom' Protests Live On Today," published by Democracy for the Arab World Now (DAWN), was nominated for the Pulitzer Prize in Opinion Writing.

-Kalbasi is the author of the full-length poetry collection Echoes in Exile (PRA Publishing, USA, 2006), which has been featured on Stony Brook University’s Women and Gender Studies reading list.
-A two-time Pushcart Prize nominee and a nominee for the PEN Award for Poetry in Translation, she has received a United Nations humanitarian award and grants from the Netherlands’ Ministry of Foreign Affairs.
+Kalbasi is the author of the full-length poetry collection Echoes in Exile (PRA Publishing, USA, 2006), and the chapbook The War Took Our Names (Seven Kitchens Press, USA, 2026), selected for publication in the Allison Joseph Series.
+Echoes in Exile has been featured on Stony Brook University's Women and Gender Studies reading list.
+She is a Pushcart Prize–winning poet, a nominee for the PEN Award for Poetry in Translation, a recipient of a United Nations humanitarian award, and a grantee of the Ministry of Foreign Affairs of the Netherlands.